ochoadevops/petclinic-blue-green/README.md

 <LI> Create a complete new BLUE Environment including:
     - Two public subnets
     - Routing tables for the subnets
-    - DNS Reord to switch between the Blue and Green ELBs
+    - DNS Record to switch between the Blue and Green ELBs
     - A Target Group to route requests from the load balancer to the EC2 instances
     - AutoScaling Group
     - AutoScaling Launch Configuration